Fermi Liquid near a q=0 Charge Quantum Critical Point: Critical Fermi liquid

 \section{Critical Fermi liquid}

-We now describe the implementation of our expressions for $V_{eff}$ and $\Gamma$ for a Fermi liquid theory near a QCP when $\lambda$ is large, and the dynamics of $V_{eff}$ plays the crucial role in self-consistent calculations of $Z$ and $m^*/m$.
+We now describe the implementation of our expressions for $V_{eff}$ and $\Gamma$ for a Fermi-liquid theory near a QCP when $\lambda$ is large, and the dynamics of $V_{eff}$ plays a crucial role in self-consistent calculations of $Z$ and $m^*/m$.
 Following~\cite{maslov2010pomeranchuk}, we call this a critical Fermi liquid in order to distinguish it from a conventional Fermi liquid, for which $V_{eff}$ can be approximated by its static form.
-In our notations, conventional Fermi liquid regime holds when $\lambda <1$ and critical Fermi liquid regime holds for $\lambda >1$.
+In our notation, conventional Fermi liquid regime holds when $\lambda <1$ and critical Fermi liquid regime holds for $\lambda >1$.

 The two issues we discuss here are (i) the expressions for Landau parameters $F_n$ and $G_n$ in charge and spin channels with angular momentum $n$ and (ii) the forms of static charge and spin susceptibilities $\chi_{c,n}$ and $\chi_{s,n}$.